-A: For the months of February, April, June, August, October, and December, the actual cattle price is the simple average of the daily settlement prices in the last three trading days prior to the contract expiration date for the CME live cattle futures contracts plus the state-specific cattle basis for that month.
-For the months of January, March, May, July, September, and November, the actual cattle price is the simple average of the daily settlement prices in the last three trading days prior to the contracts that expire in the immediately surrounding months plus the state-specific cattle basis for that month.
+A: For the months of February, April, June, August, October, and December, the actual cattle price is the simple average of the daily settlement prices in the last three trading days prior to the contract expiration date for the CME Group live cattle futures contracts.
+For the months of January, March, May, July, September, and November, the actual cattle price is the simple average of the daily settlement prices in the last three trading days prior to the contracts that expire in the immediately surrounding months.

-27. Q: What is the Actual Gross Margin Per Head of Cattle?
+27. Q: What is the Actual Gross Margin per Head of Cattle?

-A: The actual gross margin per head of cattle in a month for a particular state for a yearling finishing operation is the actual cattle price for the state and for the month the cattle are marketed times the assumed weight of the cattle at marketing (12.5 cwt.), minus the actual feeder cattle price for the state five months prior to the month the cattle are marketed times the assumed weight of the feeder animal (7.5 cwt), minus the actual cost of feed two months prior to the month the cattle are marketed.
+A: The actual gross margin per head of cattle in a month for a particular state for a yearling finishing operation is the actual cattle price for the state and for the month the cattle are marketed times the assumed weight of the cattle at marketing (12.5 cwt.), minus the actual feeder cattle price for the state five months prior to the month the cattle are marketed times the assumed weight of the feeder animal (7.5 cwt), minus the actual cost of feed two months prior to the morth the cattle are marketed.